-He saw active service in Korea with The Highland Light Infantry.
+He saw active service in Cyprus and Korea with The Highland Light Infantry.
 The H.L.I. were based at Maryhill Barracks in Glasgow – nicknamed ‘Hell’s Last Issue’ because of their reputation for toughness.
 Their symbol was the elephant: tough and strong but also intelligent and kind.
 Dad was also active in the Parachute Regiment as a young man and remained involved with 15 Para at Yorkhill all his life.
 As an older man he went from bar-to-bar all across Glasgow in hail, rain and snow delivering and collecting Poppy Boxes to raise money for the war disabled.
-He enjoyed a pint, it’s true, and he liked bars, but there were times he was really worn out and didn’t want to trudge round the streets collecting boxes, but he did it anyway.
+He enjoyed a pint, it’s true, and he liked bars, but there were times he was really worn out and didn’t want to trudge round the streets of Glasgow collecting boxes, but he did it anyway.
 He’d seen the men get their legs blown off.
 He was there.
 He never glorified war.
 He never spoke to us about the details, but you could see in his eyes that he had witnessed great suffering.

-Thirteen years ago today, we stood in Rutherglen Cemetery on a torrentially rainy November day and buried my Dad as his old army mates – gay few – played The Flow’rs O’The Forrest on the bagpipes as the rain drenched them through.
+17 years ago we stood in Rutherglen Cemetery on a torrentially rainy November day and buried my Dad as his old army mates – gay few – played The Flow’rs O’The Forrest on the bagpipes as the rain drenched them through.
 My Dad wore the Poppy practically all year round and those old boys were all wearing the Poppy that day – because it meant something to them.

 The Poppy is a symbol of remembrance, a mark of respect.
 Yes, it has become political, a symbol of pro-war and even a self-gratifying emblem for do-gooders.
-And some are now attaching it to their lapel just because it’s ‘trending’.
+And some are now attaching it to their lapels just because it’s ‘trending’.

 I wear it for my Dad.
 I remember for him because he can’t.
 And in so doing my attention is drawn towards those who, with the best will, fought and died for peace.

 Put your money in the box if you so wish.
-Wear the poppy for your own reasons – or don’t.
-But please respect each other’s choices.
+Wear the Poppy for your own reasons – or don’t.
+But please respect each others’ choices.